idefix-code/idefix/README.md

 Compile an example:
 -------------------
-Go to the example directory:
+Go to the example directory.
-for exmaple :
+For instance:

 ```shell
 cd test/HD/sod